oracle/graaljs/docs/user/JavaScriptCompatibility.md

 Source can be of type:

-* a String: the path of the source file or a URL to execute.<!---do we capitalize string?--->
+* a String: the path of the source file or a URL to execute.
 * `java.lang.URL`: the URL is queried for the source code to execute if the `js.load-from-url` option is set to `true`.
 * `java.io.File`: the file is read for the source code to execute.
 * a JavaScript object: the object is queried for a `name` and a `script` property, which represent the source name and code, respectively.